 Economic Value Framework for the city of Chicago to help evaluate its Climate Action Plan on more than just carbon mitigation potential.
 Our team looked at the economic impact of each action on job creation, ROI, and intangible benefits to the city.

-Jennifer Goodman is Senior Editor at BUILDER.
+Jennifer Goodman is Senior Editor at BUILDER and has 17 years of experience writing about the construction industry.
+She lives in the walkable urban neighborhood of Silver Spring, Md.
 Connect with her on Twitter at @Jenn4Builder.